Commerzbank: Commerzbank brand

-The Waldstadion had been named 'Commerzbank Arena.'
+The Waldstadion had been named "Commerzbank Arena".
 Since 2008, Commerzbank has been a partner of the German Football Association (DFB).
 Until 2021, the bank was a partner of the men's national team, but has focused on the women's national team since then.
 Commerzbank produced an advertising campaign for the 2019 Women's World Cup with the national team, which gained high attention nationally and internationally.

 Climate change

 Commerzbank supports the goal defined in the Paris Agreement to limit global warming to less than two degrees Celsius compared to pre-industrial levels.
 The bank signed the United Nations Global Compact in 2006 and was among the first signatories of the Principles for Responsible Banking developed in 2019.
 In the 1980s, Commerzbank began financing projects in renewable energy.
-Over the years, this commitment was progressively expanded.
-In addition, Commerzbank issues sustainable bonds, known as Green Bonds.
-By June 2022, Commerzbank had issued three Green Bonds totaling 1.5 billion euros.
+Over the years, this commitment was steadily expanded; by May 2026, the total volume of Green Bonds issued by Commerzbank reached 2.85 billion euros In addition, Commerzbank issues sustainable bonds, known as Green Bonds.

+Since 2013, only electricity from renewable sources has been used in Germany.
 In 2016, Commerzbank adopted a binding policy on coal financing.
 This policy was further developed in 2022 into a guideline for transactions and customer relationships related to fossil fuels, now regulating business and relationships involving coal, oil, and gas.
 The policy sets explicit exclusions and restrictions.
 Commerzbank relies on the scientific findings and methods of the Science Based Targets Initiative (SBTi) to steer its portfolios towards carbon neutrality, which the bank joined in 2022.
 In 2023, the interim reduction targets for 2030 were validated, making Commerzbank the first German bank with the corresponding certification.
 On a national level, Commerzbank supports the German Sustainability Code (DNK) and has signed the climate agreement of the German financial sector.
 The bank has established an operational environmental management system to reduce direct and indirect greenhouse gas emissions.
-Since 2013, only electricity from renewable sources has been used in Germany.